TangentFoxy/Simple-Kerbal-Mods/README.md

 I release these at [KerbalStuff](http://beta.kerbalstuff.com/), however you can also find zip files in the stuff here, which are the same thing.

-The exception to this rule is for the Flag zip file, that is only here, because it's just a flag and doesn't deserve a place at KerbalStuff.
+The exception to this rule is for the Guard13007 Empire Flag zip file, that is only here, because it's just a flag and doesn't deserve a place at KerbalStuff.
 Also I'm probably the only one wanting to use it anyhow.